What They Are and Why They Matter in Your Handmade Business

 Overhead = the indirect costs required to run your business, such as:

-These are all legitimate business expenses that can be deducted or include on your Schedule C tax return here in the U.S.
+Many of these are legitimate business expenses that may be deductible or included on your Schedule C here in the U.S., depending on your business and tax situation.

 They just aren’t tied to any one specific item that you make – which is why so many makers forget about them.